 Sturdy design with a reasonably sized print area

-The first thing that catches your eye is the largish 120 x 120 x 120 mm heated print area.
+The first thing that catches your eye is the 120 x 120 x 120 mm heated print area.
 That’s much bigger than what’s on offer with most other printers at this price point.
-Club that with a print resolution of 100 microns and a top speed of 55mm per second and you have a very impressive feature set.
+You have an impressive feature set with a print resolution of 100 microns and a top speed of 55mm per second.

-It features a USB connection as well as a MicroSD slot for file transfer and is compatible with Cura, Repetier-Host, ReplicatorG, and Simplify3D for slicing objects.
-We hate closed proprietary software as much as you do which is what makes the Select Mini one of our favorite consumer-grade 3D printers.
+It features a USB connection and a MicroSD slot for file transfer and is compatible with Cura, Repetier-Host, ReplicatorG, and Simplify3D for slicing objects.
+We hate closed proprietary software as much as you do, making the Select Mini one of our favorite consumer-grade 3D printers.

 Compatible with ABS and PLA

-Print quality is pretty decent as long as you don’t rev it up to top speed.
-At top speed, it just fails to print.
-But keep the speeds low and you can churn out some amazing designs at top quality.
-Bridging, finer details, overhangs, everything is top notch.
+Print quality is decent if you don’t rev it up to top speed.
+At full speed, it just fails to print.
+But keep the speeds low, and you can churn out some fantastic top-quality designs.
+Bridging, finer details, overhangs, everything is top-notch.

-You can do a couple of test runs with the cat and elephant design that comes bundled in the MicroSD card or slice up some designs yourself.
+You can do a couple of test runs with the cat, and elephant design bundled in the MicroSD card or slice up some designs yourself.

 • There’s a notable temperature difference at the hot end.
-While a degree or two wouldn’t be bothersome, we noted that the difference can be as high as 5 degrees at times.
-That’s a recipe for disaster when working with heat sensitive materials.
+While a degree or two wouldn’t be bothersome, we noted that the difference could be as high as 5 degrees.
+That’s a recipe for disaster when working with heat-sensitive materials.

 • It has a tedious calibration process.

-While most of the 3D printers under 500 are considered entry-level models, the Qidi Tech X-One 2 is the closest that you can get to a $1000 professional-grade unit.
+While most 3D printers under 500 are considered entry-level models, the Qidi Tech X-One 2 is the closest you can get to a $1000 professional-grade unit.
 This is a beast of a machine that can print to precision in very little time.

 To top it off, it has a very user-friendly control panel that makes it a breeze to operate.
-Compatibility with QIDI Print, Cura and Simplify 3D make it easy to slice up designs of your choice.
+Compatibility with QIDI Print, Cura, and Simplify 3D makes it easy to slice up designs of your choice.